Thin and crispy vegan sugar cookie bars made with 8 pantry staples. So delicious and easy to make – no rolling or chilling required!

 - ¾ tsp baking powder

-- Bake for 25 minutes, or until edges are golden.
+- Bake for 18 minutes, until the edges just start to brown.
 The center will still feel soft but it will firm up as it cools.
-Let cool for about 5 minutes, then use a knife to cut into squares.
-Let cool completely before serving.
-Store leftovers in an air-tight container at room temperature.
+Let cool for 10 minutes, then remove from the pan and cut into squares.
+Transfer cookies to a wire rack to finish cooling.

 Disclosure: This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases, but the price remains the same to you.
 Thank you for supporting Ellie Likes Cooking!